How to Clean an Inflatable Kayak (May 2026) Expert Guide

 - Dry completely before storing

-For stubborn mold, Star Brite Mildew Stain Remover works wonders, but test on a small area first.
+For stubborn mold, Star Brite Mildew Stain Remover works wonders.
+Always test on a small hidden area first.
+For persistent odors, enzyme cleaners like Nature's Miracle can help break down organic matter.

 Stubborn Stains and Marks